smibarber/tock/doc/mmio_emu.md

 Pros:

-* No changes required to register interface, so existing capsules can work with
+* No changes required to register interface, so existing drivers that use the `tock-registers` interface can work with

   emulation.